Updated: January 1st, 2018

 However great as Chrome is, it is still at the mercy of websites that choose to block either their entire site or specific content therein.
 Many media streaming websites, for example YouTube and BBC iPlayer, are prime examples of online services that block their service from certain users wanting access.

-More than a few times every week I arrive upon some blocked content in Chrome, and I finally reached breaking point this week and decided to figure out a solution for how to access blocked websites in Chrome.
+More than a few times every week I arrive upon some blocked content in Chrome, and I finally reached breaking point this week and decided to figure out a solution for how to unblock websites on Chrome.

 The solution I researched and decided upon is by far the most effective and secure method to accessing blocked websites in Chrome, so I wanted to write out this solution in a helpful guide, so people like yourself could apply it to your laptop, smartphone, or even smart TV.